Paige Nick: The Good Book Appreciation Society

 In 2013 Nick started The Good Book Appreciation Society on Facebook.
-Wary of Facebook pages for book lovers that have become a playground for self-promotion, Nick started the "secret" virtual book club as a place for readers (many of them writers too), to post honestly about books, by way of reviews, queries and interviews with authors.
-As of March 2015 the club had over 3000 members.
+Wary of Facebook pages for book lovers that have become a playground for self-promotion, Nick started the "secret" virtual book club as a place for readers (many of them writers too), to post honestly about books by way of reviews, queries and interviews with authors.
+As of April 2026 the club had over 25 000 members.

+Fine Music Radio

+In 2021 Paige Nick started hosting Book Choice, an hour-long book review show on Fine Music Radio with a selection of Cape Town's finest book reviewers and interviewers, the show soon acquired sponsorship from Exclusive Books.

+In 2024 she added Book Choice Publishers' Choice to the franchise, a new show in which three of South Africa's top publishers; Pan Macmillan, Jonathan Ball and Penguin Random House, join South Africa's number one Bookseller, Exclusive Books to host a second hour-long show every month.

+Hermanus Fyn Arts Book Festival

+In 2026, Paige Nick curated the Hermanus Fyn Arts Book Festival, hosting a series of book panels and events in Hermanus in June 2026.